FREQUENTLY ASKED QUESTIONS (FAQ's)

 I have a cold.
 Do I need to do anything?

-If you have a cold you are required to inform the anaesthetist, surgeon or nurse as early as possible.
-The severity can often be assessed over the phone, however, a visit to your GP may be necessary.
+If you develop a cold or respiratory illness before your operation, it’s important to notify your anaesthetist, surgeon, or nurse as early as possible.
+In many cases, we can assess the severity over the phone, but a visit to your GP may be required.

 I am feeling anxious about my operation.
 What can I do?